jthack/hydeout/_posts/2022-09-29-how-to-create-ai-art.md

 ![](https://i.imgur.com/PKs6XHr.png){: width="300" }

 ## Features
-DALL-E has some really nice features:
+DALL·E has some really nice features:
 - Uploading pictures you want to edit or generate around
 - In-painting where you can remove aspects you don't like and regenerate them
 - Out-painting where you can create conglomerates by creating around an image